jaywon/jaywon/README.md

 ### Hi there 👋
 I'm a security engineer.
-I currently primarily do penetration testing and cloud infrastructure assessments, but I'm always building something and I'm happiest at the intersection of infrastructure :building_construction:/applications :computer:/security :lock:.
+I currently do primarily penetration testing (network and application) and cloud infrastructure assessments, but I'm always building something and I'm happiest at the intersection of infrastructure :building_construction:/applications :computer:/security :lock:.

 I contribute to OSS when I can, and have spent a lot of time mentoring/teaching/community building.